 Something sweet or something healthy?
 Most of us have wrestled with that decision over what to eat.
 Well, now you can enjoy both AND feel satiated so you’re not left feeling hungry.
-This Almond Butter Banana Smoothie is simply delicious.
+This Almond Butter Banana Protein Smoothie is simply delicious.
 It’s made with a few simple ingredients, such almond butter, banana and cocoa powder.

 Another option is to add 1/4 cup of oats to this recipe to serve as a meal replacement.
-This Almond Butter Banana Smoothie is great as a morning breakfast, mid-morning snack, after school snack or even an evening sweet treat.
+This Almond Butter Banana Protein Smoothie is great as a morning breakfast, mid-morning snack, after school snack or even an evening sweet treat.

 - 3/4 cup of raw or organic milk (option to swap with almond milk or coconut milk)

-- 1-2 tbsp creamy, organic almond butter
+- 1-2 tbsp organic almond butter

 - 1 tsp organic cocoa powder (optional)